m&a community logo

 Structure of mergers and acquisitions

-The structure of M&A can be different depending on the relationship between two companies that are involved in the deal:
+The structure of M&A can be different depending on the relationship between the two companies that are involved in the deal:

 A vertical merger happens when a particular company merges with its customer or supplier.
 It’s a common type of merger for technology companies.
 Apple is considered a perfect example of vertical integration since they not only produce software products but also hardware and components used in their electronic devices.